"Wild Oak is Wild Oak. If you have any questions, don't come."

 WHO THE BLOODY HELL IS DENNIS HERR?

-SETTING THE RECORDS STRAIGHT
+SETTING THE RECORDS STRAIGHT: Historical Revision of TWOT

 BY DENNIS HERR, last updated 3/19/2021